bashup/hooks/README.md

 ### Events and Hooks

-The main API functions are `hook.before`, `hook.after`, and `hook.without`.
+The main API functions are `hook.on`, `hook.before`, `hook.after`, and `hook.without`.
 Each takes a function name, followed by a command or function name and optional arguments.
 The function named by `$1` is then modified accordingly (or created, if it doesn't exist):

 * `hook.before` *func cmd...* modifies *func* to run *cmd...* **before** its existing code
 * `hook.after` *func cmd...* modifies *func* to run *cmd...* **after** its existing code
 * `hook.without` *func cmd...* modifies *func* to **remove** *cmd...* from its existing code
+* `hook.on` is an alias for `hook.after`

 Using these functions, you can then implement an event-listener or hook pattern like this: